Why Should We Care About the Best New York City Pizza Places Anyway?

 So now that you know what New York style pizza is, where can you find it?
 I mean New York City is loaded with pizza places that claim to be “authentic” so it can be tricky to figure out where to go.
 Well, you’re in luck because I have created this hopefully handy, local’s guide to the 10 best New York City pizza places (FYI some serve pizza that is more Italian style but I put them on the list because they are so good).

 ***WARNING!
-Before you read this, you might want to order yourself a pizza for delivery because this post will make you kind of hungry.
+Before you read this, you might want to order yourself a pizza for delivery because this New York City pizza guide will make you kind of hungry.***

 1. Best Pizza